 Epilogue:

-It’s been almost a week now since Journey to the End of the Night and I am still covered in mystery bruises and aches and every time I notice them I smile and think of what a great time I had.
+It’s been almost a week now since Journey to the End of the Night and I am still covered in mystery bruises and aches, and every time I notice them I smile and think of what a great time I had.
 The most profound thing for me though was something I noticed while driving to get a haircut yesterday.
 I was driving down Halsted Avenue in Lincoln Park and suddenly knew exactly where I was and what was around every corner.
 Journey has given me a deeper appreciation, understanding, and excitement for Chicago.

 In the two times I have participated in it I have learned more about Chicago than in all of my three years living here.
 It’s made me fall in love with this city in a way that I wouldn’t have otherwise had I just continued to go about my daily life commuting too and from my job.
-I hope you find this conveyed in my photos, it’s definitely given me some ideas for where I’d like to go back to and shoot on future days, or maybe just hang out.
+I hope you find this conveyed in my photos, it’s definitely given me some ideas about where I’d like to go back to and shoot on future days, or maybe just hang out.

 (For the first set of photos please check the first entry, found here.)